WengYiNing/Auralytics/README.md

 We **enthusiastically welcome contributions** from the community!
 Every pull request (PR) is carefully reviewed, and we strive to incorporate meaningful improvements into the production environment.

 ### **How to Contribute:**
-1. **Fork the repository**.
+1. Fork the repository.
-2. **Create a new branch** for your feature/fix.
+2. Create a new branch for your feature/fix.
-3. **Make your changes** and test them locally.
+3. Make sure to follow the existing project structure to make you change and test them locally.
+4. Update the relevant documentations.
-4. **Submit a pull request** with a clear description.
+5. Submit a pull request with a clear description.

-Before submitting a PR, please ensure:
-- Your code follows our **coding standards**.
-- You have tested your changes thoroughly.
-- You have updated any relevant documentation.

-For more details, see our [Contribution Guidelines](./CONTRIBUTING.md).

 ---

 ## 📜 License

-Auralytics is licensed under the **MIT License**.
-This means you are free to use, modify, and distribute the project, as long as you include the original license and copyright notice.
+Auralytics is licensed under the **Apache License 2.0**.
+You are free to use, modify, and distribute the project, as long as you comply with the terms of the license, including proper attribution and inclusion of the license notice.

 For full license details, check the [`LICENSE`](./LICENSE) file.